Loyalty Day (Argentina)

 Loyalty Day (Día de la lealtad) is a commemoration day in Argentina.
-It remembers 17 October 1945, when a large labour demonstration at the Plaza de Mayo, in downtown Buenos Aires, demanded the liberation of Juan Domingo Perón, who was jailed in Martín García island.
+It remembers 17 October 1945, when a large labour demonstration at the Plaza de Mayo, in downtown Buenos Aires, demanded the liberation of Juan Domingo Perón, jailed on Isla Martín García.
 It is considered the foundational moment of the Peronist movement.

 Antecedents

 On 4 June 1943, nationalist sectors of the Argentine Armed Forces led by General Arturo Rawson orchestrated a coup d'état against President Ramón Castillo, the last president of the Infamous Decade, a line of corrupt governments that had imposed the so-called "patriotic fraud" since the end of the José Félix Uriburu administration.

 The labor movement was against the coup, initially perplexed and undecided about the position that should be adopted.
 It was divided into the four main groups (CGT N º 1, CGT No. 2, USA and FORA).
 One of the first actions was to dissolve the government CGT No. 2 (led by the socialist Francisco Pérez Leirós), the Employees' Union of trade unions of Borlenghi and the communist-led unions (construction workers, meatpackers, etc.).
 It led to a number of unions that formed it to return to the CGT N º 1 (general secretary José Domenech).
 Shortly after, the government passed a law on trade unions that met some expectations except for union, while allowing them to intervene by the State.
 Then the military government applied this law to the powerful rail unions involved and the heart of the CGT, the Union Railway and the Brotherhood.
 In October a series of strikes were answered with the arrest of dozens of labor leaders.
 It soon became apparent that the military government was composed of influential anti-union sectors.